 Dear Mr. Cates:

-Rockgate Capital Corp. submitted a water licence assignment application with the Nunavut Water Board for water licence 2BE-TRN0813 , copy attached, to continue with the assignment the Licensee is required to submit an Abandonment and Restoration Plan (Per Part I, Item 1 of its Licence) for the exploration site, as well as a statement of financial responsibility of the assignee prepared in accordance with the NWB's Guide 4: Completing and Submitting a Water Licence and Application for a New Licence.
+To continue with the water licence assignment application submitted by Rockgate Capital Corp. to the Nunavut Water Board for water licence 2BE-TRN0813 , copy attached, the Licensee is required to submit an Abandonment and Restoration Plan (Per Part I, Item 1 of its Licence) for the exploration site, as well as a statement of financial responsibility of the assignee prepared in accordance with the NWB's Guide 4: Completing and Submitting a Water Licence and Application for a New Licence.

 Rockgate Capital Corp. was acquired by Denison Mines Corp. in 2013, the Nunavut Water Board would like to know if the Denison Mines Corp. will continue with the assignment application or if Denison Mine Corp. will continue to remain as the licensee and withdraw its assignment application.

 If Denison Mines Corp. wished to cancel this water licence an application for cancellation must be submitted.
-No water use or waste disposal would be authorized until a renewal of the licence had been processed.
+No water use or waste disposal would be authorized until a renewal of the licence had been undertaken.

 I can be reached at licensing@nwb-oen.ca if you have any questions.